privatebuddy/project-item-catalog/README.md

 10. use project

-NOTE: to use google authen front-end need to be on 	http://localhost:3000
+NOTE: to use google authen front-end need to be on 	http://localhost:3000 and config back-end path at

+yourdirectory/project-item-catalog/front-end/src/Utilities/Constants/Constants.js

+then change it to your open path (Default is http://localhost:5000)